riff-lang/site/doc/language.md

 re-definable by the user.

 ```
-break       else        if          null
-continue    exit        in          print
-do          fn          loop        return
-elif        for         local       while
+break       fn      local
+continue    for     null
+do          if      print
+elif        in      return
+else        loop    while
 ```

 ## Variables